mavity/binaryen-fork/docs/rust/vision/arena-ownership.md

 - `BinaryenArena`: Rust-owned `Arena` created via `BinaryenArenaCreate()` and disposed with `BinaryenArenaDispose()`.
   - Any pointers returned from `BinaryenArenaAllocString()` are valid for the lifetime of the `Arena` instance.
   - It is undefined behavior to use pointers returned by `BinaryenArenaAllocString()` after `BinaryenArenaDispose()` is called for that arena.
-  - The `Arena` object itself is not thread-local.
-If you share the `Arena` across threads, ensure you manage synchronization in the caller (the current implementation is not thread-safe).
-   - The `Arena` object is thread-safe; no additional synchronization is required to allocate concurrently.
+  - The `Arena` object itself is not thread-local: it may be shared across threads.
+The current implementation provides internal synchronization and is thread-safe; no additional synchronization is required to allocate concurrently.

 - `StringInterner`: The current `StringInterner` implementation leaks `String`s to return `&'static str` references.
 As a result:
   - Pointers returned by `BinaryenStringInternerIntern` are valid for the process lifetime (they are intentionally leaked and not freed).